 Grants – best for early-stage, good throughout

 If you’re developing a product or service, you may be eligible for a grant.
 It might be worth taking a look at the government’s Finance and Support for your Business site and perusing the options that are currently available.
+For a detailed list of grants available, broken down by region and industry, check out KnowYourMoney’s article here.
 Some universities also provide grants that are usually designed to help early-stage spin outs or to fund research.
 But, note that grants often involve a lot of hard work and time to secure

 Debt financing – best for when you already have cash flow